Food Safety and Reliability

 Reducing Trans-Fatty Acids

 It is said that excessive trans-fatty acids increase bad cholesterol in the blood and reduce good cholesterol, heightening the risk of coronary heart disease among other things.
 In Japan, where intake is low compared to other countries such as Europe and the United States, there is currently no obligation to display trans-fatty acids and no upper limits have been set.
-Seven-Eleven, however, has been voluntarily making improvements since 2005 to reduce the total amount of trans-fatty acids.
-In addition, from 2007 we have improved frying oil in order to reduce trans-fatty acids produced in the process of processing fats and oils.
+However, we are voluntarily working to reduce the total amount of trans-fatty acids in product, including those under the Group's private brand "SEVEN PREMIUM."

 Labeling of Food Allergy Information

-Seven & i Group, in addition to displaying information about seven specified ingredients (egg, milk, wheat, shrimp, crab, buckwheat, and peanuts) that are required to be labeled under the Food Labeling Law, also recommends displaying information about 21 equivalent items so that people with food allergies can choose products with confidence.
+Our Group, in addition to displaying information about eight specified ingredients (egg, milk, wheat, shrimp, crab, buckwheat, peanuts, and walnuts) that are required to be labeled under the Food Labeling Law, also recommends displaying information about 20 equivalent items so that people with food allergies can choose products with confidence.

 Display on all Fresh Foods